 Plan members sometimes do not have all the proof of age documents required for the completion of the application process.
 A sworn affidavit (statutory declaration under oath) may be provided in this case.
 Please refer to the list of acceptable proof of age documents in your termination package.

-Yes, we do require a completed declaration of marital status form.
+Yes, we require a completed declaration of marital status form.
 This form is also required if you are applying for a pension.

 You may elect to receive a deferred pension payable from the NHRIPP at age 65 or as early as age 55, with reduction.
 Tax is withheld at source from your monthly pension payments.